deadbeast38030/The-GPT-Challenge/README.md

 ---

+## Problem Statement

+Over 65% of Indian farmers operate in low-connectivity rural areas.
+When crops fall sick or machinery fails, immediate expert help is unavailable.

+This leads to:
+- Delayed treatment
+- Crop yield loss
+- Financial stress
+- Dependence on middlemen

+Most agricultural AI solutions require internet — making them unusable where they are needed most.

+**Farmphile AI** solves this gap by bringing 100% offline AI directly to farmers' smartphones.

+---

 ## Overview

 **Farmphile AI** is a hackathon submission that puts the power of AI directly in the hands of Indian farmers — no internet required, ever.
 Built with [Expo React Native](https://expo.dev/) and powered by the [AnyWhere SDK](https://github.com/RunanywhereAI/runanywhere-sdks) for fully on-device neural network inference, farmphile AI runs on any Android or iOS smartphone.